 Logo development is one of those areas.

-When the direction changed midway, we were already three revisions in and nowhere near his “happy point.”
-The waffling caused a painful two-month delay in the launch process.
-We learned that when the expectations of time investment and design options see limitless, the client will take longer to come to a logo conclusion.
+The waffling and constant-changing target caused a painful two-month delay in the launch process.
+We learned that when the expectations of time investment and design options seem limitless, the client will take longer to come to a logo conclusion.

-Don’t make our mistake; learn from us.
-When you develop your estimate consider this advice:
+Don’t make our mistake!
+When you develop your logo development or branding estimate consider this advice:

 - Be clear about your philosophy on branding upfront.
 Do you research the customer to determine the direction of the logo?
 Be sure to back up your designs with proof that the target audience will be drawn to certain colors, designs.
 This helps you validate your design direction and recommendations.